hhariri/hhariri.github.io/_posts/2015-06-10-dont-bring-your-shortcuts.md

 ---
 layout: post
-title: Don't bring you shortcuts
+title: Don't bring you shortcuts with you
 status: published
 type: post
 published: true